egel-lang/egel-lang.github.io/SEMANTICS.md

 Note that since we're rewriting eagerly we're rewriting the outermost expression first.

-The operational semantics Egel uses is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary, and *continue* with the next node to rewrite.
+The operational semantics Egel uses is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary -the dotted line-, and *continue* with the next node to rewrite -the straight line-.

 ![Term traversal](tree2.png)